peteroupc/html3dutil/doc/H3DU.GraphicsPath.md

 the X, Y, and Z coordinates of the point lying on the curve at the given "u" position (however, the z will always be 0 since paths can currently only be 2-dimensional).
+<li><code>tangent(u)</code> - Takes one parameter, "u", with the same meaning
+as for the "evaluate" method, and returns a 3-element array containing the the X, Y, and Z components of the tangent vector (which will generally be a <a href="tutorial-glmath.md">unit vector</a>) at the given point on the curve (the z will always be 0 since paths can currently only be 2-dimensional).
 </ul>
 <li><code>getLength()</code> - Returns the approximate total length of the path,
 in units.
+<li><code>tangent(u)</code> - Has the same effect as the "tangent"
+method for each curve, but applies to the path as a whole.
 <li><code>evaluate(u)</code> - Has the same effect as the "evaluate"
 method for each curve, but applies to the path as a whole.
 Note that calling this "evaluate" method is only